woodrutr/Modo_Assignment/README.md

 ## AI Workflow

 This take-home explicitly allowed and encouraged AI use.
-The reviewer-facing summary is in [AI-Assistant.txt](AI-Assistant.txt).

 - AI was used to accelerate architecture framing, implementation sequencing, UI refinement, and verification tracking
-- final behavior was kept anchored to the single truth path and validated with local commands
+- Final behavior was kept anchored to the single truth path and validated with local commands
 - AI-assisted diagnostics and cleanup were kept separate from the reviewer-facing product claim